 Since 2009, the Dame Elisabeth Murdoch Nursing Development Scholarship has supported nurses at The Royal Children’s Hospital (RCH) to pursue excellence in areas including trauma informed care and clinical ethics.
-This scholarship is generously made possible by the RCH Auxiliaries, and this year is helping to advance the nursing workforce using data and one advanced clinical mind. the scholarship is helping to advance the nursing workforce using data and one advanced clinical mind – Kirsten Davidson.
+This scholarship is generously made possible by the RCH Auxiliaries, and this year it is helping to advance the nursing workforce using data and one advanced clinical mind – Kirsten Davidson.

 Kirsten has been working at the RCH for almost 30 years.
 She is currently a Clinical Nurse Consultant for Nursing Informatics and the Electronic Medical Record (EMR).
 Nursing informatics is a specialty that combines nursing with information and analytical sciences to identify, define, manage, and communicate patient data to improve care.